tango-controls/labview-binding/README.md

 [![logo](http://www.tango-controls.org/static/tango/img/logo_tangocontrols.png)](http://www.tango-controls.org)

 # About the LabVIEW binding for Tango
 This is the LabVIEW client and server API for [Tango](http://tango-controls.org).
 It runs on Linux and Windows and supports both the x86 and x64 version of LabVIEW.

 # Documentation
 The provided 'quick start guide' explains how to implement a Tango device server in LabVIEW.
 See `../doc/quick-start-guide/Writing a Tango Device Server in LabVIEW.pdf`

+# Binary Distributions
+The [download page of Tango web side](http://www.tango-controls.org/downloads/bindings) might contain a binary package that could fit your needs - particularly on Windows.
+Please, have a look to the available packages before trying to recompile the source code.

 # How to build on Windows using Microsoft Visual C++
 - software requirements